 If a missing tooth was caused by gum disease or tooth decay, those dental problems will continue to spread and you risk further tooth loss.
 The gap created by the missing teeth will cause the remaining teeth to move out of position and shift towards the gap.
 This could lead to problems with your bite and TMJ pain.
 Choosing to not replace your missing teeth is also not good for your self-esteem.
 Many people with gaps in their smile are too embarrassed to smile or speak.

 Does missing teeth affect my overall health?

-Yes, there are few ways missing teeth can impact your overall health.
-People with less teeth may not be able to chew efficiently and therefore may need to eliminate certain foods from their diet.
-Missing teeth has also been linked to heart disease, diabetes, stroke and other types of disease.
+Yes, there are a few ways missing teeth can impact your overall health.
+People with fewer teeth may not be able to chew efficiently and therefore may need to eliminate certain foods from their diet.
+Missing teeth have also been linked to heart disease, diabetes, stroke, and other types of disease.